ranibasna/Reproducible-research-with-R-/docs/Git.md

         # you can try
         git checkout new_branch
-        git branch # to varify that you are now moved to the new branch
+        git branch # to verify that you are now moved to the new branch

 * The git checkout command accepts a -b argument that acts as a convenience method which will create the new branch and immediately switch to it.
 You can work on multiple features in a single repository by switching between them with git checkout.